This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 • Base Metal Roulette: Unless the seller explicitly guarantees a specific nickel-free and otherwise non-reactive base metal (like pure sterling silver in vermeil), you're often unsure what lies beneath the gold.

 • Plating is Temporary: Even high-quality, thicker plating eventually wears down, especially on high-contact items.
-The protection it offers is limited.
+The protection it offers is inherently limited.

 • The Label's Limits: The unregulated "hypoallergenic" term often only refers to the initial state or the plating itself, ignoring the inevitable wear and potential for base metal exposure.
-It doesn't guarantee long-term compatibility.

 Conclusion: Understanding the Risk is Key